Alice Masaryková: Politics

-Masaryk was an active supporter of the academic women network and it is also recorded that Thomas Masaryk contributed to a monetary fund for the First International Fellowship of the International Federation of University Women (IFUW).
+Masaryková was an active supporter of the academic women network, and it is also recorded that Tomáš Masaryk contributed to a monetary fund for the First International Fellowship of the International Federation of University Women (IFUW).

-The German occupation forced Masaryk into exile.
+The German occupation forced Masaryková into exile.
 She continued to be politically active during her stay in the U.S. by dedicating herself to charitable activities.
-With the German attack on Poland on 1 September 1939 Masaryk "openly joined the campaign for the liberation of Czechoslovakia."
+With the German attack on Poland on 1 September 1939 Masaryková "openly joined the campaign for the liberation of Czechoslovakia."

-With the end of World War II, Masaryk returned from the USA only to witness the take over of the Soviet Union in 1948.
-When her brother, Jan Garrigue Masaryk, the Foreign Minister of Czechoslovakia was found dead in March 1948, Alice Masaryk was forced to emigrate and she found a permanent refuge in the USA.
+With the end of World War II, Masaryková returned from the USA, only to witness the Communist coup d'état in 1948.
+When her brother, Jan Garrigue Masaryk, the Foreign Minister of Czechoslovakia was found dead in March 1948, Alice Masaryková emigrated, and she found a permanent refuge in the USA.
 She carried on her political work and from 1950 to 1954 "frequently spoke on the Radio Free Europe, encouraging those remaining in Czechoslovakia to remain steadfast in their struggle for democracy."